bespoken/bespoken-docs/unit-testing/guide.md

 micro_nav: true
 ---
 # Overview
-The purpose of the Skill Testing Markup Language is to make it easy for anyone to test Alexa skills and voice apps.
+The purpose of Bespoken Unit Testing is to make it easy for anyone to test Alexa skills and voice apps.

 The syntax is based on YAML, and is meant to be easy to read and write.
 [Learn more about YAML syntax here](http://yaml.org/spec/1.2/spec.html#Preview).